Julien-R44/vite-plugin-validate-env/README.md

 # vite-plugin-validate-env

 This Vite plugin allows you to validate your environment variables at build or dev time.
-This allows your build/dev-server to [fail-fast](https://en.wikipedia.org/wiki/Fail-fast) if your configuration is misconfigured.
+This allows your build/dev-server to [fail-fast](https://en.wikipedia.org/wiki/Fail-fast) if your setup is misconfigured.

 No more CI to restart because you are missing an environment variable, or or to realize after 10 minutes of debugging bug that you forgot a variable 🥲